systemd¶

 These directives establish an order in which units are started or stopped.
 If you think of units as nodes in

-specify direction of an edge between nodes (units).
+a graph, Before= and After= specify direction of an edge between nodes (units).
 Edge itself corresponds

 to activation (start) or deactivation (stop).

-in its unit file, this creates a directed edge from
+If we say UnitA.service has After=UnitB.service in its unit file, this creates a directed edge from

-should be started after UnitB
+UnitB to UnitA, meaning UnitA should be started after UnitB.

 It’s important to note that these directives only set up ordering relationships and don’t cause the units mentioned to be activated or deactivated, which is why, there are: